 Firstly the biggest shout out ever has to go to digibro for his AMAZING AWESOMETACULAR video on the use of rules in SB manga and anime that both perfectly encapsulates what makes the genre great and my favorite better, than I ever could, AND for praising ToGODshi.
 This video will be referenced constantly by me from here on out Shounen Jump Rules

 Now I promised this in the last blog so as a man of my word let us explore themes in long runners!

-Jokes aside there are of course a lot of series that focus too much on theme and alienate audiences with their moralizing (a good example being the dark knight).
+Jokes aside there are of course a lot of series that focus too much on the theme and alienate audiences with their moralizing (a good example being the dark knight).
 But I think that it is much worse if a writer robs the story of a good meaning it has (or could have) for broad appeal.
-This is another area where I think a lot a SB series come out on top (with them being aimed at kids and all) .
-By virtue of being targeted at younger audience, they can be more upfront about their messages and are almost never esoteric.
+This is another area where I think a lot of SB series come out on top (with them being aimed at kids and all).
+By virtue of being targeted at a younger audience, they can be more upfront about their messages and are almost never esoteric.
 Characters, dialogue, and plot are all allowed to reach their full potential when you have a guiding element to the story, a way to understand what’s happening in a big picture way.
 I think the best case study for this is to look at 3 of the longest running shounen battle series ever-The big 3

 One piece has one of the most interesting starts I’ve ever seen.
 Literally, the very first time we’re introduced to our MC this young child stabs himself just under his eye as a proclamation that he is ready to set forth on the 7 seas with a pirate crew.
 Immediately we are made of 3 things:

 - This character is not the brightest bulb in the ceiling